brittanyrw/emojipages/README.md

 # EmojiPages 📚

 ## 🚧 Contributions are paused for this project at the moment.
+You will not be able to make Pull Requests or Issues at this time.

 ## A listing of books and play depicted through emojis.